 Want to Go Deep With Masterly Inactivity?

-The talk I’ve been giving (you already own the video version if you purchased the Leading Well retreat in 2017) is now available in the Afterthoughts Shop.
+My talk on this subject (you already own the video version if you purchased the Leading Well retreat in 2017) is available in the Afterthoughts Shop.
 Try masterly inactivity!
 It’s not a hack — it’s a way of life. ♥

 Get the (almost) weekly digest!